MAGALA-RICHARD/apsimNGpy-documentations/doc/new_experiment.rst

 Quick Overview
 ==============

-The `ExperimentManager` class wraps an existing APSIM model and allows you to:
+The :class:`~apsimNGpy.core.experimentmanager.ExperimentManager`: class wraps an existing APSIM model and allows you to:

 - Clone and isolate a base simulation
 - Add multiple input factors (e.g., fertilizer rate, sowing density)